wutka/scheml/README.md

 * Algebraic data types
 * Destructuring pattern matching with usefulness and exhaustiveness checking
 * Partial function application (and no variadic functions that aren't special forms)
+* Tail-call optimization (this is actually expected of a Scheme or ML, but it's good to know it is available)

 The use of s-expressions as a syntactic representation is partially due to this language being created as a final project for a course that covered some of